 Through each of the past year’s hurdles, text marketing remained steadfast, proving itself as a valuable and efficient communication channel.
 As its popularity continues to rise, even amidst a global pandemic, SimpleTexting wanted to better understand how businesses and consumers across the U.S. view texting.

-In the 2021 edition of SimpleTexting’s SMS marketing report, we surveyed over 1,300 U.S. consumers, business owners, and marketers to determine their preferences and primary motivations pertaining to texting and SMS marketing in 2021.
+In our latest SimpleTexting SMS marketing report, we surveyed over 1,300 U.S. consumers, business owners, and marketers to determine their preferences and primary motivations pertaining to texting and SMS marketing.

 Specifically, we asked questions surrounding: